cambenesch/cambenesch.github.io/_posts/2024-03-12-chord-intersections.md

 In this example, we would open 0, open 1, open 2, close 0 (add two intersections since chords 1 and 2 are still open), open 3, close 2 (add one intersection since chord 3 is open), close 3, close 1.
 This gives $I=2+1=3$, which agrees with the diagram.
 (The "higher-numbered" condition is crucial.
 Without it, we would count a false intersection between Chords 1 & 2, since 1 is still open when we close 2.)

-This method still has one missing detail: When we close a chord, how do we know how many higher-numbered chords are currently open?
-In other words, given a hashset `h`, how many elements greater than $k$ does `h` contain?
+This method still has one missing detail: When we close a chord, how do we know how many **higher-numbered** chords are currently open?

 Checking each element of `h` takes $O(n)$ time.
 Clearly, doing so each time we close a chord just produces another $O(n^2)$ algorithm.
 Can we do better?